OSINTI4L/DuckyScript-Payloads/Payloads/Brisket_Breacher/README.md

 The homepage was designed to imitate a typical Google Search landing page.
 Multiple features were added in an attempt to help obfuscate the fact that it is a *malicious* homepage.
 The homepage also delivers the BeEF C2 hook.
   - Features:
     - BeEF C2 hook delivery.
-    - Dark and Light mode variations that will render accordingly depending on device settings.
+    - Dark and Light mode variations that will render according to device settings.
-    - A useable search bar and buttons that will forward the user input as a Google search requests.
+    - A useable search bar and buttons that will forward the user input as a Google search request.

 ![googlesearch](https://github.com/user-attachments/assets/1a428553-52d5-417b-aabb-5fc053c33ea8)